 Click Here to learn more about the Platinum Card from American Express

 The Chase Sapphire Reserve

-As mentioned above with the Amex Platinum card, Priority Pass is a network of airport lounges all over the world that are typically not affiliated with any airline.
+As we spelled out with the Amex Platinum card, Priority Pass is a network of airport lounges all over the world that are typically not affiliated with any airline.
 Just for holding the Sapphire Reserve card, you will get free membership and be able to bring in up to two guests with you on each visit an unlimited number of times each year.
-Priority Pass will even allow you to eat at a growing list of airport restaurants at no cost.
+Priority Pass memberships issued from the Chase Sapphire Reserve will even allow you to eat at a growing list of airport restaurants at no cost.